-In this post I will go into what baby led weaning is and what are some great baby led weaning first food ideas give to your infant.
+Inside: What is baby led weaning and what are some great baby led weaning first food ideas give to your infant.

 So your baby is showing all of the readiness signs to start baby led weaning?

 Great!
 In this post, I am going to share some great baby led weaning first food ideas to give to your infant!

 Did you do baby led weaning?
 If so, let us know your baby’s favorite first foods in the comments at the end of this post!